 But R’ Eliezer was having none of it.
 He saw R’ Yehoshua’s exegesis as so much logical sleight of hand.
-The Mesorah had always been the default position, and only when there was no Mesorah was a question put to a vote.
+The mesorah had always been the default position, and only when there was no mesorah was a question put to a vote.
 But such cases were rare with R’ Eliezer around; he generally had a mesorah that could decide the case.

 This was illustrated by another story in the Talmud: The sages held a debate about whether farmers on the other side of the Jordan had to pay the tithe for the poor (a form of social security).
 They eventually decided the question based on various technical arguments.
 When R’ Eliezer heard about the debate, he was incensed, and sent a sarcastic and bitter message to the sages, telling them to stop playing games with the Torah, and providing a clear-cut answer based on a mesorah that he had from his teachers.

-So why did the sages decide to move away from the mesorah-based system?
+So why did the sages decide to move away from the purely mesorah-based system?
 Perhaps, as the passage in Tosefta Eduyot intimates, it was because they foresaw a day when the mesorah would be forgotten, when there would be no one left alive who had received the answers from a living teacher.
-Unless some alternative way were put in place to allow people to derive answers by going back to the sources, then all would be lost.
+Unless some alternative way was put in place to allow people to derive answers by going back to the sources, then all would be lost.
 And so they set up a system that works very well for us to this day.
 It’s not perfect, but it’s kept us alive and kicking (and still bringing down the walls of the study house with debate)!